 - Soliciting business in New York State through employees, independent contractors, agents, or other representatives that sell tangible personal property or services in New York State; or

 - Soliciting business through catalogs or other advertising material that market tangible personal property or services and have some additional connection with the state; or

 - Selling taxable products or certain services within New York State

-- An out-of-state business selling to New York residents and one of the
+- A remote seller or an out-of-state business selling to New York residents and one of the following:

-- Total annual sales of tangible personal property to New York residents is $500,000 or more; and
+- Making total annual sales of tangible personal property to New York residents of $500,000 or more; and

-- Having 100 or more transactions with New York residents annually.
+- Shipping 100 or more transactions to New York residents annually.

 What products and services are taxable in New York?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in New York.
+There are a few exceptions, but almost all physical products are taxable when sold at retail in the state of New York.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing